TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 # Code User Interface made in Quarter two

-Main_File_FC uses the classes in MainMidWindow and BotMidWindow.
-The other files are codes used to understand certain parts in Main_File_FC.
+The main program is Main_File_FC.
+Main_File_FC will create a window that displays speed, cooling fluid temperature, accelerator position, break peddle position, steering wheel position and cooling fluid flow speed.
+Main_File_FC uses the classes MainMidWindow and BotMidWindow from MainMidWindow.py and BotMidWindow.py.
+The files found in Test_code_smaller_parts are software used to test and understand certain parts in Main_File_FC.

 ## Getting Started